blank

 This is the way is should be, the way it should be on the course of rehabilitation and restoration.

-flying crow If you know the story, why read, or listen, or watch?
-For the pleasure and edification of the Spirit and the Mind, the exercise of the Imagination.
+If you know the story, why read?
+Why listen or watch?
+I say for the pleasure and edification of the Spirit and the Mind.
+For the exercise of Imagination.
 Electronic bubbles, natural Salamander.
-The Spirit of the Flame and eye candy.
+Spirit of the Flame and eye candy.
 The gran' dawg, Sergeant Buck, juicy fruit.
 Denuded magazines, thin and cramped.
 The band plays.
 Bang the drums.
 Flash the logo. (the meltdown) I see the languid gull over the boardwalk.
 They sure can sell the chicken.
 Present it to you like edible hand puppets.

 They want us to make sense.
 They guy said these women walking on the green grass found hope, purpose, and direction for their lives.
 They found it here, he said, pointing to a web address on the TV screen.